NeiveZ/Offensive-Recon-Framework/README.md

 | `balanced` |      15 |      3s |       2 |
 | `accurate` |       5 |      5s |       3 |

 Higher concurrency does not necessarily increase discovery accuracy.
-Coverage also depends on wordlists, retries, timeouts, DNS behavior, and network conditions.
+Coverage also depends on the selected wordlist, retries, timeouts, DNS behavior, and network conditions.

+For broader authorized discovery, the wordlist is often more important than simply increasing thread count.

 ---